 - The wood elf city of Kelethin in EverQuest is this, complete with a lack of railings on the platforms and bridges, and numerous newbie corpses littering the ground below.

 - Super Mario Fusion Revival has World 5-7: Yolkfolk Village.
 This level is based on the Dizzy series of video games, made by Codemasters in the late 1980's to early 1990's.
-The Dizzy series is virtually unknown in the United States, but remains very popular in Europe.
 There is very little solid ground, and the main means of traversing this level is by rail lifts.

 - On the website Uni Creatures, there is a place like this in the Pet Adventures section.

-- Windy999 reminds about some inevitable problems with this solution.
+- Windy 999 reminds us about some inevitable problems with this solution.

-- In Questof Camelittle, Elfdust City is a magical Tree Top Town hidden within Elven Forest.
+- In the webcomic Quest of Camelittle, Elfdust City is a magical Tree Top Town hidden within the Elven Forest.

 - The Simpsons:

 - Bart Simpson thought he and his friends could build one when they got trapped on an island, but it turned out it was hard to do so they went all Lord of the Flies instead.

 - Also, when the Simpsons went to Africa, their hotel was in the trees easily 20 feet in the air.

 - The Monchhichis live in a treetop kingdom.

 - The Korowai from the Indonesian province of Papua, the southeastern part of the western part of New Guinea, live in tree houses 100 feet up to escape floods and predators.
 Cracked has covered the Korowai in 9 Houses You Won't Believe People Actually Live In and 6 Isolated Groups Who Had No Idea That Civilization Existed.